 7. All Mixed Up: The days of cool gray and silver metals have been slowly replaced first with golds and satin brass and recently with bronzes, burnished brasses, raw iron metals and black nickels.
 For 2019 we will see all of these metal tones mix and meld creating a warm, livable environment.
 Pair this with the new greige neutral, camels and earthy browns and imagine 2019.

 6. Connections: With less and less time and more technology to hide behind, the art of conversation and small group intimacy has become increasingly difficult but also coveted.
-To accommodate, we are seeing sofas, settees and chairs become less linear and more curvaceous.
+To accommodate, we are seeing sofas, settees, kids desk and chairs become less linear and more curvaceous.
 This embodiment of snuggly forms that promote social interaction have morphed from iconic to mainstream.
 We will be seeing more approachable curved forms that don’t just evoke glamour but also comfort.